-The Arkansas Consolidated School Improvement Planning (ACSIP) model is designed to insure academic improvement of all students.
+The Arkansas Consolidated School Improvement Planning (ACSIP) model is designed to ensure academic improvement for all students.
 ACSIP documents are submitted electronically to the Arkansas Department of Education, annually, by each Arkansas public school.
-Approved school improvement plans focus on priority areas selected for gains within a particular length of time.
-Through the plan (ACSIP), a school organization will direct its efforts, resources, and human energy toward focused goals.
-School improvement plans include a consideration of curriculum and policy alignment, technology inclusion, Special Education, parental engagement, professional development, equity, and collaboration of stakeholders.
-Each plan must be based on scientific research.
+Approved school improvement plans focus on priority areas selected for gains within a set time frame.
+Through the ACSIP plan, a school organization will direct its efforts, resources, and human energy toward focused goals.
+School improvement plans must be based on scientific research.

 This term refers to any test instrument or other student achievement evaluation method used to measure student learning and performance.

 This term refers to data collected following the initial administration of an assessment instrument, and is designed to establish an agreed upon point from which to measure future student progress.